pingcap/talent-plan/tidb/join/README.md

 - (15%) Document your idea and code.

 Note:
+1. For your check sums, you do not have to worry about numeric overflows as long as you are using 64 bit unsigned integers.
-1. More large datasets are provided [here](https://drive.google.com/drive/u/1/folders/10-iJNGKmKXgMmvBYnKt88RTwC0iA1XM-), you can use them to help profile your program.
+2. More large datasets are provided [here](https://drive.google.com/drive/u/1/folders/10-iJNGKmKXgMmvBYnKt88RTwC0iA1XM-), you can use them to help profile your program.
-2. We'll use the `BenchmarkJoin` and `BenchmarkJoinExample` which can be found in `benchmark_test.go` to evaluate your program.
-Test data will NOT be outside of what we've provided.
+3. We'll use the `BenchmarkJoin` and `BenchmarkJoinExample` which can be found in `benchmark_test.go` to evaluate your program.
+Test data will **NOT** be outside of what we've provided.

 ## How to use